facebook/docusaurus/website/docs/using-themes.md

 +-------------------------------------------------+
 ```

-The components in this "stack" are loaded in the order of `site > themes > plugins > preset themes > preset plugins`, so the swizzled component in `website/src/theme` always comes out on top.
+The components in this "stack" are pushed in the order of `preset plugins > preset themes > plugins > themes > site`, so the swizzled component in `website/src/theme` always comes out on top because it's loaded last.

 `@theme/*` always points to the topmost component—when code block is swizzled, all other components requesting `@theme/CodeBlock` receive the swizzled version.